-Rewriting History: Dispelling Myths and Misconceptions Through Transformative Narratives hair of the Afrospectives, a Global Africa Initiative.
-Dr Ali Moussa Ive. has underscored the need to rewrite African stories.
-He pointed out that, such would Eurocentric biases counter oversimplified narratives which have led to widespread misunderstandings about Africa.
+Rewriting History: Dispelling Myths and Misconceptions Through Transformative Narratives

+Chair of the Afrospectives, a Global Africa Initiative, Dr Ali Moussa Iye, has underscored the need to rewrite African stories.
+He pointed out that, such would counter Eurocentric biases and oversimplified narratives which have led to widespread misunderstandings about Africa.